 - FIDO2 Security keys are now available from several Microsoft partners: Yubico, Feitian Technologies, and HID Global in a USB, NFC-enabled badge or biometric key.

-Azure AD Conditional Access provides a robust solution for automating access control decisions and enforcing organizational policies to protect company assets.
+Microsoft Entra Conditional Access provides a robust solution for automating access control decisions and enforcing organizational policies to protect company assets.
 A classic example is when a financial planner wants to access an application that has sensitive customer data.
-They're automatically required to perform a multi-factor authentication to specifically access that application, and access must be from a corporate-managed device.
+They're automatically required to perform a multifactor authentication to specifically access that application, and access must be from a corporate-managed device.
 Azure Conditional Access brings together signals about a user's access request, such as properties about the user, the device, location, and network, and the application that the user is trying to access.
 It dynamically evaluates attempts to access the application against configured policies.
-If user or device risk is elevated, or other conditions aren't met, Azure AD can automatically enforce policies such as requiring MFA, requiring a secure password reset, or restricting or blocking access.
+If user or device risk is elevated, or other conditions aren't met, Microsoft Entra ID can automatically enforce policies such as requiring MFA, requiring a secure password reset, or restricting or blocking access.
 This helps ensure that sensitive organizational assets are protected in dynamically changing environments.